tesseractcollective/react-graphql/docs/UseMutateJsonb.md

 ```
   const jsonbState = claimApi.useRemoveKeyFromJsonbObject({
     columnName: 'journal',
-    initialVariables: { /* PRIMARY KEY for parent table /*}
+    key: "KEY",
   })

   ...
-  jsonbState.setItem("firstName"); //Pass in the key to delete from the object
+  jsonbState.setKey("firstName"); //Pass in the key to delete from the object
   jsonbState.executeMutation();

   OR